wguesdon/Bioinformatics_env/QUICK_REFERENCE.md

 - Use git for version control inside `/workspace/projects/`
 - Export important results outside the container
 - Regular backups of `/workspace/` are recommended
+- Keep your `.env` file secure and never commit it to version control